Afghan security forces battle attackers on Kabul University campus

 He later said that multiple attackers had entered the campus and were fighting with security forces.

-Last week at least 24 people, mostly students, were killed in a suicide attack on an educational centre in western Kabul that was claimed by IS.
+Last week at least 24 people, mostly students, were killed in a suicide attack on an educational centre in western Kabul that was claimed by Daesh.

+READ MORE: Casualties after attack on Afghan police base in Khost city

-In 2018 a suicide bomber killed dozens of people, many of them teenagers, in front of Kabul University in an attack also claimed by IS.
+In 2018 a suicide bomber killed dozens of people, many of them teenagers, in front of Kabul University in an attack also claimed by Daesh.

 Sixteen people were killed when militants stormed the American University of Afghanistan in Kabul in 2016.